Understanding Zero Emissions Commitment: Key Objectives, Challenges, and Required Investments for Climate Stabilization

 Palazzo Corner, S., Siegert, M., Ceppi, P., Frölicher, T. L., Haigh, J., Hegerl, G. C., Jones, C. D., Knutti, R., Koven, C. D., MacDougall, A. H., Meinshausen, M., Nicholls, Z., Sallée, J. B., Sanderson, B. M., Séférian, R., Turetsky, M., Williams, R. G., Zaehle, S., & Rogelj, J. (2023).
 The Zero Emissions Commitment and climate stabilization.
 Frontiers in Science, 1, 1170744. https://doi.org/10.3389/fsci.2023.1170744

-Climate change is one of the most pressing and complex global challenges today, demanding solutions from both scientific and policy-making arenas.
-A central concept in managing climate change is the Zero Emissions Commitment (ZEC), which describes the change in global surface temperature after anthropogenic CO2 emissions have been reduced to net zero.
-The document “Zero Emissions Commitment and Climate Stabilization” explores the definition of ZEC, its implications for climate stabilization, associated objectives, inconsistencies, uncertainties, and the necessary investments for scientific research and policy measures.
+Climate change is one of the most complex challenges of our time, requiring comprehensive solutions from both science and policy.
+Addressing climate change involves understanding intricate processes, reducing uncertainties, and implementing effective mitigation measures.
+A key concept in managing climate change is the Zero Emissions Commitment (ZEC), which refers to changes in global surface temperature after anthropogenic CO2 emissions reach net zero.
+The document “Zero Emissions Commitment and Climate Stabilization” delves into the definition of ZEC, its implications for climate stabilization, associated uncertainties, and the necessary investments in scientific research and policy measures.

 Objectives